ICS3U Python Programming Environments

 Learning Programming Concepts in ICS3U

 I believe that passively acquiring information is NOT the best way to learn how to write computer programs.
 During portions of each lesson you will be required to complete short Interactive Learning Activities.
 In these activities you will be learning about small concepts and how certain pieces of code work.
 You will do this without having to leave the browser window and go and use different software.
-To accomplish this I have embedded what is known as a Python Trinket into the lessons.
+To accomplish this I have embedded an online website that can run python code directly in your current webpage

 For example, if you click on the toggle button you will be able to open a Python Editor and type and run the code snippets that are given to you in the activities.